interstitialRedirectModalTitle

 Black-necked stilt Shorebirds and waterfowl favor the salt marsh habitat for nesting and foraging. © 2023 Mary Anne Karren

-We’re proud to be part of the Great Salt Lake Watershed Enhancement Trust, established in 2022 through the passage of HB 410, which authorized $40 million in state funds to be dedicated to addressing Lake health and elevation.
-TNC and the National Audubon Society were selected by the state to co-manage this Trust, representing an unprecedented effort by the State to enhance water quantity and quality for the Lake and its wetlands, as well as to protect and restore wetland habitats.
+TNC is proud to be part of the Great Salt Lake Watershed Enhancement Trust, established in 2022 through the passage of HB 410, which authorized $40 million in state funds to address Lake health and elevation.
+TNC and the National Audubon Society were selected by the state to co-manage the Trust, representing an unprecedented effort to enhance water quantity and quality for the Lake and its wetlands while protecting and restoring critical habitat.

-Working collaboratively and coordinating with the State, the Trust has facilitated, provided transaction costs, and/or contributed funding to water transactions that will provide water directly to the Lake in the amount of approximately 64,000 acre-feet on a diversion basis in 2023 and approximately 69,000 acre-feet on a diversion basis in 2024.
-The Trust has also supported projects to restore 19,000 acres of Lake wetlands.
+Working in coordination with the State, the Trust has facilitated, provided transaction costs and contributed funding to water transactions that will deliver approximately 64,000 acre-feet of water to the Lake on a diversion basis in 2023 and approximately 69,000 acre-feet in 2024.
+The Trust has also supported projects restoring 19,000 acres of Lake wetlands.

-In 2024, the Trust issued its Five-Year Strategy setting goals for Great Salt Lake water transactions, wetland protections, improving water distribution and leveraging state funding.
+In 2024, the Trust issued a Five-Year Strategy that sets clear goals for water transactions, wetland protection, improved water distribution and leveraging state funding.

 A vast lake with a mountain in the background and a stormy sky.

-Great Salt Lake The Great Salt Lake Sentinel Landscape, spanning over 2.7 million acres in northern Utah, contains the Western Hemisphere’s largest saline lake and four military installations © Michael Christoff
+Great Salt Lake, Utah The Great Salt Lake Sentinel Landscape, spanning over 2.7 million acres, contains the Western Hemisphere’s largest saline lake and four military installations. © Michael Christoff

 Great Salt Lake Watershed Enhacement Trust